aferrero2707/PIXLSUS/HDRPanoTutorialHuginPhotoflow/index.md

 <figcaption> Saturation set to **+50** through a transition mask (click the image to see the **Luminosity** blend output).
 </figcaption> </figure>

+##Lab blending
+The image is already quite ok, but I still would like to add some more tonal variations in the hills.
+This could be done with lots of different techniques, but in this case I will use one that is very simple and straightforward, and that does not require any complex curve or mask since it uses the image data itself.
+The basic idea is to take the **a** and/or **b** channels of the [**Lab**](https://en.wikipedia.org/wiki/Lab_color_space) colorspace, and combine them with the image itself in **Overlay** blend mode.
+This will introduce **tonal** variations depending on the **color** of the pixels (since the **a** and **b** channels only encode the color information).
+Here I will assume you are quite familiar wit the Lab colorspace.
+Otherwise, [here](https://en.wikipedia.org/wiki/Lab_color_space) is the link to the Wikipedia page that should give you enough informations to follow the rest of the tutorial.

+Looking at the image, one can already guess that most of the areas in the hills have a yellow component, and will therefore be positive in the **b** channel, while the sky and clouds are neutral or strongly blue, and therefore have **b** values that are negative or close to zero.
+The grass is obviously green and therefore **negative** in the **a** channel, while the wineyards are brownish and therefore most likely with positive **a** values.

+My goal is to lighten the grass and the yellow colors, to create a better separation from the wineyards and add some "volume" to the grass and trees.

 #Conclusion